sukovanej/redhat_interns_rock/js/README.rst

 for you to demonstrate your JS skillz and general ambitions to impress me and other folks here at Red Hat.

-If you're interested, please fork this repo and solve the following problem as best as you can within 72 hours of forking the repo.
+If you're interested, please solve the following problem as best as you can within 72 hours of forking the repo.

-Send a 'github pull request' when your solution is ready for review.
+Open a new issue in this repository when your solution is ready for review.
+Make sure to include relevant links, etc.

 Assignment::